 Professor Tamrowski has taught Political Science at Onondaga Community College since 1993.
 She holds a Master of Arts in Political Science from Syracuse University and a Bachelor of Arts in Political Science and Spanish from SUNY Brockport.
 She has completed Ph.D. comprehensive exams at Syracuse University.
 She is active in the Faculty Council of Community Colleges (FCCC), which represents SUNY’s community college faculty to the SUNY system.
 She served as president of the FCCC from 2015-19 and served as a SUNY Trustee during that same period.

 (315) 498- 2847 I email@example.com

 Sean Vormwald is the Director of Sustainability and Environmental Health & Safety at Onondaga Community College, where he works on regulatory compliance and implementing sustainability-related programs throughout the College.
 Prior to coming to OCC in 2010 Sean provided sustainability consulting services for municipal, non-profit, and business clients through his company, Sustainable Transitions.
 He has also worked for several non-profit organizations where he managed environmentally-focused public outreach campaigns.
-Sean is currently a Ph.D. candidate at the SUNY College of Environmental Science and Forestry studying environmental communication, where his research focuses on engaging students and employees with achieving campus sustainability goals.
+Sean earned his Ph.D. from SUNY College of Environmental Science and Forestry where he studied environmental communication.
+His research focused on engaging students and employees with achieving campus sustainability goals.
 He earned a bachelor’s degree in environmental studies and a master’s degree in communications at Ithaca College.